kiarie404/Attachment_journal/simplified_online_log/src/week_9.md

 # Wednesday
 - [x] Use Markdown and Mdbook to write documentation for the MFI Expert Application.
-  - I will collaborate with Dennis, the MFI product manager, to create the user guide.
+  - I will collaborate with Dennis Mutethia, the MFI product manager, to create the user guide.
   - As for the developer documentation... that will wait.
 Ha ha ha.

 # Thursday